chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 This equation is sensible only when :math:`\langle n_-\rangle` is interpreted as an ion density distribution (over many identical experiments).

-The above quantities are then used for computing the probability of streamer inception in a time interval :math:`[t,t+\text{d}t]`, which is
+The above quantities are then used for computing the probability of discharge inception in a time interval :math:`[t,t+\text{d}t]`, which is

 .. math::
    \text{d}P(t) = \left[1-P\left(t\right)\right]\lambda(t) \text{d}t,